codebytes/codebytes.github.io/_posts/2023-01-29-secure-terraform-part2-tfsec-customization.md

   - https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/resource-naming
 ```

 This rule, only checks against resource groups as identified by the `requiredLabels` property containing `azurerm_resource_group`.
 The matchSpec uses the regexMatches action.
-I am able to provide my regex and the error message.
+I am able to provide my regular expression and the error message.
 There are a bunch of provided [check actions](https://aquasecurity.github.io/tfsec/v1.28.1/guides/configuration/custom-checks/#check-actions) that you can use to develop your custom checks.

 ## Custom Checks for Deprecated Resources